rmpt/citizen-card-reader/README.md

 ## Compatibility

-As mentioned before, this should work on MacOS, Windows and Linux, tests were made on:
+As mentioned before, this should work on any MacOS, Windows or Linux, specific tests were made on:
 - Windows 10
 - MacOS Monterey 12.6.3
 - Ubuntu 22.04.02 LTS